Using Dev Containers in WSL 2

 The new May 2020 version of Docker Desktop can build containers much faster and consume fewer resources as it leverages WSL 2's dynamic memory allocation.
 It can take less than 10 seconds to cold start, as opposed to almost a minute in the previous version.
 Additionally, Hyper-V isn't a requirement anymore, so the steps detailed in this post work on Windows 10 Home.

-Since WSL 2 in Windows and Docker Desktop is now GA, you can feel even more confident using your remote containers in WSL 2.
+Since WSL 2 in Windows and Docker Desktop is now GA, you can feel even more confident using your dev containers in WSL 2.

 - Install Windows 10, version 2004.